Renzo Furlan: Career

-Having turned professional in 1988, Furlan represented his native country at the 1996 Summer Olympics in Atlanta, Georgia, where he was defeated in the quarter-finals by India's Leander Paes.
-Four years earlier, when Barcelona hosted the Summer Olympics, he reached the third round, falling to Jordi Arrese of Spain: 4–6, 3–6, and 2–6.
+Furlan represented his native country at the 1996 Summer Olympics in Atlanta, Georgia, where he was defeated in the quarterfinals by India's Leander Paes.
+Four years earlier, when Barcelona hosted the Summer Olympics, he reached the third round, falling to Jordi Arrese of Spain.

 His best performance at a Grand Slam tournament came when he got to the quarterfinals of the 1995 French Open, defeating Marcos Ondruska, David Rikl, Fernando Meligeni and Scott Draper before losing to Sergi Bruguera.

-Coaching
+Coaching career

 Furlan was appointed president of the Tennis Federation of Serbia in 2016 and after leaving, Furlan began coaching Jasmine Paolini full-time in 2020, having first worked with her in 2015.
 He was named WTA Coach of the Year in 2024.
 They split in March 2025.
+Since April 2026 he is coaching Luca Nardi.

-Personal Info
+Personal life

-Furlan kept a residence in Monte Carlo during his playing days.
+Began playing tennis at age 6.
+Played soccer until age 14.
+He is the youngest in the family of two brothers and one sister.
+His hobbies include action and spy thriller movies and reading spy novels.